tomekregulski/identicon/README.md

 mix deps.get
 ```

+Please note that the :egd dependency actually clones another github repo into this repository.
+This would only be an issue if you make any changes and subsequently attempt to push them.
+In this case, you will need to remove the egd folder from ./deps.

 Once the installations have completed, you are ready to run the app.
 Initiate the shell by running:

 ```